 Achieving age expected fine motor milestones such as attention, learning and behavior (sensory processing/integration), ‘Life skills’ (dressing, eating, sleeping), being organized and able to plan and sequence tasks.

 Achieving age expected gross motor milestones such as running, jumping, coordination, endurance.

 A CLSD OT specializes in children with (but not limited to):

 - Birth injuries or defects

 - Developmental delays

 - Hand injuries

 - Chronic illnesses

-We See Your Child At Home, School, and Daycare
+We See Your Child In Office, Virtually Or At Home

-We see all clients at home or virtually.
-We believe it’s better for your child and your family.
-When we’re in your home with your child we can use their possessions during our sessions.
-For example, if your child struggles to hold objects appropriate for their age, we’ll practice using objects around your house.
+We see all clients at the office, virtually or home-based depending upon their needs.
+We believe providing these options make therapy more accessible to families.
+When we’re in your home, we can use their possessions during our sessions.
+For example, if your child struggles to hold objects appropriately for their age, we’ll practice using objects around your house.
 Your child will associate the feeling with objects they’re already familiar with.
 We also go to their school to work with teachers and staff when needed.